 For instance, you might be interested to know that 'parameter can be declared with base type', meaning that your method only uses members of the parameter's base type.
 This can be an indication of a different error, such as failure to take into account the specifics of the actual parameter type.
 Based on this knowledge, you may want to change the parameter's type - or not, if that is by design.

-In design-time inspection, JetBrains Rider highlights suggestions with a green curly underline: and adds green markers for each warning on the marker bar.
+In design-time inspection, JetBrains Rider highlights suggestions with a green curly underline: and adds green markers for each warning on the error stripe.

-In design-time inspection, JetBrains Rider highlights hints by adding a dashed green underline to the initial two letters of the corresponding symbol: Unlike errors, warnings and suggestions, hints are not taken into account when you navigate between code issues in the editor, and not shown in the marker bar.
+In design-time inspection, JetBrains Rider highlights hints by adding a dashed green underline to the initial two letters of the corresponding symbol: Unlike errors, warnings and suggestions, hints are not taken into account when you navigate between code issues in the editor, and not shown in the error stripe.

 Categories of code inspections